 Configure Outbound SOAP Services in Qntrl | Web Serices Online Help | Qntrl Online Help

-Create and Configure Outbound SOAP Message
+Configure Outbound SOAP Web Service

 Outbound SOAP services in Qntrl enable communication with external SOAP-based APIs.
 These services rely on WSDL (Web Services Description Language) contracts that define available operations and parameters.